 Decorated in authentic Norwegian style, guests have the option of single, double and suite accommodation with bathrooms and river views.
-Other amenities include a conference center, free Wi-Fi access, living room, wader drying room, as well as a traditional Norwegian sauna and relaxation area.
+Other amenities include a conference centre, free Wi-Fi access, living room, wader drying room, as well as a traditional Norwegian sauna and relaxation area.

 The lodge chef will prepare hearty meals with fresh local produce, as well as riverside picnics which can be arranged for breakfast, lunch or dinner.
-Weekly riverside barbecues are arranged for all guests as a social interlude to the week’s fishing.
+Weekly riverside barbecues are arranged for all guests as a social interlude during the week’s fishing.
 A fully stocked bar is also at your disposal at the lodge.

 Good international access

 The Norwegian Flyfisher’s Club is located near the village of Støren, in the middle of Norway, only an hour drive from the Trondheim airport.
 It is conveniently accessible from all major international destinations.